-Faculty should normally come up for tenure during their sixth year.
-An early award of tenure is rendered only in the most exceptional circumstances.
+- Faculty should normally come up for tenure during their sixth year.
+An early award of tenure is rendered only in exceptional circumstances.

-It is advised not to allow new hires to bring prior service credit (time in rank) from other universities.
-Coming in with credited time only shortens the probationary period unnecessarily with no added advantage to the candidate, and they must go up on the earlier schedule stated in the offer letter.
+- Deans and chairs are advised not to allow new hires to bring in time in rank from other universities.
+Coming in with credited time only shortens the probationary period unnecessarily with no added advantage to the candidate.

-Do not encourage newly hired faculty to apply for tenure early.
-If they want to do so, then they should meet with the chair, the dean, and the director of other units to which they are assigned.
-If the Dean believes that the candidate has an extraordinary record, then the provost should be consulted.
+- Do not encourage newly hired faculty to apply for tenure early.
+If they want to do so, then they should meet with their department chair, who should then consult the dean.
+If the dean views the record as an extraordinary record, then the dean should consult the provost.

-For positive early tenure decisions, the provost will require demonstration of an extraordinary record of achievement.
-If the record is simply commensurate with the sort of normal progress that one should expect of a new faculty member on their way to tenure, a recommendation will not be supported before the sixth year, which is the normal time for tenure decisions.
+- For positive early tenure decisions, the provost will require demonstration of an extraordinary record of achievement.
+If the record is simply commensurate with the sort of normal progress that one should expect of a new tenure-track faculty member, a recommendation will not be supported before the normal time for tenure decisions.
 In all cases, the university is looking for demonstration of unequivocal excellence in scholarship and teaching.

-In rare occasions individuals who do go up early (generally with experience in an equivalent position at another institution) should not do so until they have established at least a three-year record at the university.
+- On the rare occasions when individuals do go up early (generally with experience in an equivalent position at another institution), they should not do so until they have established at least a three-year record at the university.
 Exceptions may be made for those holding senior rank.

-If a tenure-track faculty member requests modification to the tenure clock, it should be done early at the time of the event justifying the extension, and not immediately prior to the time they are coming up for tenure.
-(See the University Administrative Manual at 2,723.)
+- A tenure-track faculty member who seeks an extension to the probationary period should make the request early at the time of the circumstances that might justify an extension, not immediately prior to coming up for tenure.

 Progress Toward Tenure and Third-Year Review

-The chair should meet with the faculty member and discuss the annual progress review.
+- The chair should meet with the faculty member and discuss the third year review.